jutge-org/jutge-components/README.md

 ## InputDialog

 The `InputDialog` component is a dialog that allows the user to input some text.
-It is quite similar to the `Prompt` dialog, but it is more flexible and allows for more customization.
-Ir returns the read string if accepted, or `null` if closed.
+It is quite similar to the `prompt` dialog, but it is more flexible and allows for more customization.
+It returns the read string if accepted, or `null` if closed.
 See `InputDialogDemo` for an example of how to use it.

+Dependencies: `shadcn` components and `lucice-react` package.

+## ConfirmDialog

+The `ConfirmDialog` component is a dialog that allows the user to accept or cancel some text.
+It is quite similar to the `confirm` dialog, but it is more flexible and allows for more customization (as labels and icons for the buttons).
+It returns `true` if accepted, or `false` if cancelled ot closed.
+See `ConfirmDialogDemo` for an example of how to use it.

 Dependencies: `shadcn` components and `lucice-react` package.